cfjedimaster/raymondcamdendotcom/content/post/2018/04/18/til-pushing-node-apps-to-azure-with-visual-studio-code.md

 Do NOT click!
 If you do, the little panel there will disappear, and if your memory is like mine, you won't remember the code.
 I had to quit VSC and restart it to get the prompt again.
 You can select text in the dialog and put it in your clipboard, or just jot it down.

+**Oops!** So notice how in the screenshot above it says Copy.
+As in, um, Copy, like Ray, how could you miss that?
+Yep, that's all on me.
+I think maybe I was expecting it to pre-fill the form field with the code.
+Either way - just paste.
+Duh.

 Secondly, for me the first deployment was incredibly slow.
 I'd say about ten minutes.
 Maybe LoopBack is big (honestly I never really thought about it).
 Maybe it was provisioning things.
 But for whatever reason, that first push was definitely slow. *However*, after that it moved incredibly quick.
 I'd say maybe 30 seconds, or quicker, to get the app updated.

 Finally, the extension supports [viewing logs](https://code.visualstudio.com/tutorials/app-service-extension/tailing-logs) from your application.
 That's cool, but it didn't always consistently work for me.
 That being said, last night when I was testing I was having a bit of trouble with it and this morning it seems to be working perfectly fine.